This article is one in a series that uses the FantasyLabs Tools to build daily fantasy scouting reports for each of the NHL’s brightest stars.

 Recent Peripheral Stats

-Here’s the average production for Columbus players during Jones’ 20 best fantasy performances since the trade:
+Here’s the average production for Washington players during Backstrom’s 20 best fantasy performances over the past two seasons:

-Jones’ correlations tab (in our Player Models) more or less reflects the data we see above, but the top punt option on both sites has likely been Oliver Bjorkstrand.
+Backstrom’s correlations tab (in our Player Models) more or less reflects the data we see above.
+They aren’t cheap, but Ovechkin (0.39) and Oshie (0.47) both have strong correlations with Backstrom.